corda/corda-settler/README.md

 Also, we must know if the settlement payment of XRP succeeded or failed within some bounded time, otherwise we expose ourselves to a "halting problem".
-As such, we will need to add the ledger number of the Ripple ledger which we expect payment to be made by.
+As such, we will need to add the ledger number of the XRP ledger which we expect payment to be made by.
 This can be added after the payment instruction has been sent to a Ripple node.

 In terms of settlement instructions for off-ledger XRP payments, we'll
 need:

-* which Ripple address Bob expects Alice to make a payment to
+* which XRP address Bob expects Alice to make a payment to
 * which Ripple ledger number the payment should be expected by - this is effectively the deadline
-* a UUID to track the Ripple payment - this should be the linear ID of the obligation the payment will extinguish
+* a UUID to track the Ripple payment - this should be the hash of the linear ID of the obligation the payment will (partially) extinguish
 * which Corda Oracle should be used to sign that the payment occurred

 Out of these items, only the Ripple address, UUID and Oracle need to be